Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_matplotlib/matplotlib_plot.md

 plt.show()
 ```

-We *hardwired*  the axis limit values above - this works but if you will be repeatedly changing the data being used for a plot, this can end up holding you back (and hardwiring is something to avoid where possible when programming as it can end up biting you back when a variable get's hidden away as you write longer scripts).
-We can instead dynamically set the limits based on what we know about our x and y data and we could insetad just fix an offset value - let's say we want the axis to extend to 1 value greater than the maximum and minimum values in or x and y arrays i.e.:
+We *hardwired*  the axis limit values above - this works but if you will be repeatedly changing the data being used for a plot, this can end up holding you back (and hard wiring is something to avoid where possible when programming as it can end up biting you back when a variable gets hidden away as you write longer scripts).
+We can instead dynamically set the limits based on what we know about our x and y data and we could instead just fix an offset value - let's say we want the axis to extend to 1 value greater than the maximum and minimum values in or x and y arrays i.e.:

 ```python
 offset=1